Vacuum polarization in the Schwarzschild black hole with a global monopole: Acknowledgments

-L.G.B would like to thank CAPES (Process number: 88887.968290/2024-00) for the financial support.
-V.H.M.R. acknowledges the financial support of Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) – Brazil, Finance Code 001, and gratefully acknowledges the kind hospitality of the Department of Mathematics of the University of Genova.
-J.P.M.P. thanks the support provided in part by Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq, Brazil), Grant No. 305194/2025-9.
+L. G. B. would like to thank the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior--Brazil (CAPES)--Finance Code 001 for the financial support.
+V. H. M. R. acknowledges the financial support of Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES)--Brazil, Finance Code 001, and gratefully acknowledges the kind hospitality of the Department of Mathematics of the University of Genova.
+J. P. M. P. thanks the support provided in part by Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq, Brazil), Grant No. 305194/2025-9, and Funda\c{c}\~ao de Amparo a Pesquisa do Estado de S\~ao Paulo (FAPESP), Grant No. 2024/00923-6.